 A respectful relationship between the boss and the employees is key to a business being successful since it favors productivity.
 In addition, the better your boss knows your work, your ethics, and your person, the more likely you are to be recognized for it and boost your career.
 Just take into account being authentic so as not to be confused for a bootlicker.

 Put yourself in your boss’s shoes.

 Determine what challenges your boss will face and prepare to offer creative and workable solutions.
 Also, try to be understanding as it is always easy to find reasons to be angry with a superior, but remember that you have work to do, and you do not know the pressures the others are going through at the moment.

 Show your courage.

 They already hired you; now, make sure you are adding value to your position.
 The boss does not expect us to always agree with them; they even wait for us to be assertive and contribute our own ideas and suggestions that generate results.

 Make your boss look good.

-If you can make your bosses look good, they will be happy and therefore you will be happy too.
-I suggest that even if your bosses are wrong, do not make the correction in front of others colleagues, it will be better to wait for the right moment to express your opinion.
-Remember that you are a reflection of their leadership, so you should always act professional while being at work.
+If you can make your bosses look good, they will be happy, and therefore you will be happy too.
+I suggest that even if your bosses are wrong, do not make the correction in front of others colleagues; it will be better to wait for the right moment to express your opinion.
+Remember that you are a reflection of their leadership, so you should always act professionally while at work.
 This also includes avoiding gossip.